An overview of a trademark application and maintenance process

 Note in this regard that the USPTO only registers marks.
 You, as the mark owner, are solely responsible for enforcement.

-Identification of Goods and/or Services
+Identification of goods and/or services

 It is critical you identify clearly the precise goods and/or services to which the mark will apply.
+Watch the Goods and Services video for more information about properly identifying your goods and services.

 Always search the USPTO database to determine whether anyone is already claiming trademark rights in wording/design that is similar and used on related goods/services through a federal registration.
+Watch the Searching video for more information about conducting a clearance search.

 Prepare and submit your application